 We rushed up the stairs, me holding my melting ice cream, snapped a few quick photos, and took in the view for what felt like seconds before heading back down.
 The whole moment felt sped up, like we were trying to squeeze an hour into a few minutes.

 By the time we got back to the port, it was already 4:50.
-There was a long line of people, so we assumed we were fine.
+There was a long line of people already, so we headed to the back of the line.

 Then I realized Xavier was nowhere to be found.